AdobeDocs/campaign-classic.de-DE/help/delivery/using/defining-interactive-content.md

 ## So aktivieren und verwenden Sie AMP für E-Mails {#amp-email-video}

-In dem folgenden Video wird erläutert, wie AMP in Adobe Campaign Classic aktiviert wird, und die Verwendung wird erläutert.
+The video below explains how to activate AMP in Adobe Campaign Classic and showcases the usage.

 >[!VIDEO](https://video.tv.adobe.com/v/29940?quality=12&learn=on)